top of page

 • Extra clothes: Always a rain jacket, a change of socks or t-shirt and a warm layer

-• Navigation: map, compass or a digital app on your phone like Komoot or SwissTopo
+• Navigation: Digital app on your phone like Komoot or SwissTopo

 • Sun protection: sunglasses, sun-protective clothes or sunscreen